Team-on-gamejams/LD42/README.md

 *sourceFirstIdea* - fruitless attempt.
 I cant made normal sidescrolling and bullet shoots.

+#### THEME
+S.P.A.C.E., inc. steal all SPACES from keyboards.
+They build SPACEship with more free SPACE inside it.
+But, unfortunely, they took you with your SPACE too.
+Arm with SPACE and slash all S.P.A.C.E. minions!

 #### GOAL
 Run as long as you can